lukebarousse/Book-Recommendations/README.md

 - [Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems](https://www.amazon.com/gp/product/1492032646/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1)
 by Géron, Aurélien
     - Mid to advanced-level "intro" book to machine learning.
 Really focuses on the principles behind machine learning techniques.
 Sometimes it can be a bit to advanced for my liking, but overall a must read if getting into
     Machine Learning.
-Also provides you with a ton of python notebooks to see code examples.### Machine Learning
+Also provides you with a ton of python notebooks to see code examples.

 ### App/Web Development
 - [Flask Web Development: Developing Web Applications with Python](https://www.amazon.com/Flask-Web-Development-Developing-Applications/dp/1491991739/ref=sr_1_3?dchild=1&keywords=flask+web+development&qid=1603852184&sr=8-3)